 MediaMasters – which class is the most media literate in the Netherlands?

 MediaMasters can be played throughout the year.
 The highlight of the year is the nationwide contest which is part of the Dutch Media Literacy Week - 5 to 12 November 2021.
 The children in each class must demonstrate together that they have mastered certain media skills.
 Over five days, five challenging one-hour game rounds are played by thousands of classes, who compete for the title: ‘Most media literate class in the Netherlands’.

 In 2020, a record number of 145.000 pupils registered to participate.
 Pupils can earn points both in the classroom and at home by completing MediaMissions, which consist of various media literacy questions and assignments.
 The highest-scoring classes can win great prizes.
 All participants receive the MediaMasters certificate of participation upon completing the tournament.

 “We found it very educational and interesting as a class.
 My students also loved the film surrounding the project.
 The victory is truly a collective achievement, to which all students contributed with their fanaticism.
 The different types of assignments on MediaMasters Extra have brought out new qualities in the students.
 The class was very surprised and definitely did not see the victory coming!"
 Stefan Riedijk, teachter of group 7 at OBS de Peperklip in Schiedam.
 Winner of Mediamasters 2020/2021.

 During the rest of the school year, MediaMasters offers easy access to themed information around media literacy and digital skills.
 How can you search and find things on the internet?
 Or would you like to spend extra time on cyberbullying in the classroom?
 For more in-depth coverage of these themes, MediaMasters can point you to relevant educational material.

-Please note: classes that participated in MediaMasters last school year are required to apply again for 2020/2021.
+Please note: classes that participated in MediaMasters last school year are required to apply again for this years edition.

 MediaMasters goals for pupils: